bradietilley/pest-stories/docs/stories.md

 In storyboard, a `Story` is a start-to-finish test case for a 'user story', including all setup and assertions.
 For example: "as a customer you may create a comment if the post is not locked and the user has ability to post".

-In this case, you have many scenarios:
+In this case, you have many actions:

 - User exists:
     - Is a customer